FREEDOM AND ECONOMIC MOVEMENT

 A 150 million CFA home will cost about 500,000 CFA per month.

-Because the Cameroon we are building is an equal society where everyone gets the opportunity to take part, whether you are a minimum wage earner or an upper middle-class professional, we are making homeownership possible for all.
+The Cameroon we are building is an equal society where everyone gets the opportunity to take part, whether you are a minimum wage earner or an upper middle-class professional, we are making homeownership possible for all.

 Connected & Sustainable Communities: Each housing project will be well-planned, with access to clean water, reliable electricity, good roads, and green spaces.